bymatej/windows-server-vagrant/README.md

 # windows-server-vagrant
-Based on this box: https://app.vagrantup.com/gusztavvargadr/boxes/windows-server Windows server 2019 box for Vagrant (with all ports open from guest to host).
-This may be very insecure.
+Based on this box: https://app.vagrantup.com/gusztavvargadr/boxes/windows-server Windows server 2019 box for Vagrant (with some ports open from guest to host).
+This may be very insecure, as I specified the ports I personally needed.
+Change the port forwarding to your liking.
 I use it on my Linux server to spin it up on demand and run Windows game servers on it.

 # Prerequisites
 ## Info